Mango Oatmeal Crumble Bars

 Here’s an overview of how the mango crumble bars are made:

 1. Make the oatmeal crumble topping.
-To do so, melt the butter in a large bowl before adding in some flour, oats, two types of sugar, and salt.
-Stir all of that together.
+To do so, melt the butter in a large mixing bowl before adding in some flour, oats, two types of sugar, and salt.
+Whisk all of that together.
 The mixture should be dry and sandy at this stage.

 2. Set 1 cup of the mixture aside to be sprinkled on later as the oatmeal crumble topping, and then transfer the rest to a greased 8×8-inch baking pan.
-Pack the mixture into the pan with your hands or a spatula to form a crust layer.
+Pack the mixture into the pan with your hands or a spatula to form an even layer of crust.

 3. Make the mango filling.
 In the same bowl you made the topping in, add diced mango, cornstarch, lemon juice, and sugar.
-Toss to combine, then spread the mango mixture over the crust.
+Toss to combine, then spread the mango mixture over the crust in the baking dish.

 4. Sprinkle the reserved crumble topping over the mango layer before baking.

-5. Bake the bars until the edges are set and the oatmeal crumble topping is just turning golden.
+5. Bake the bars until the edges are set and the oatmeal crumble topping is just turning golden brown.
+If serving them as a dessert recipe, I love to enjoy them warm topped with vanilla ice cream and a sprinkle of unsweetened coconut or creamy mango puree!

 RecipeFAQs